ksu-cs-textbooks/cis300/old book/markdown/io/dialogs/custom.md

 After building the main form in Visual Studio's Design Window, we can build the dialog by creating another form.
-To do this, in the Solution Explorer, right-click on the project name and select "AddÃ¢â‚¬â€˜\>WindowsÃ‚Â Form...".
+To do this, in the Solution Explorer, right-click on the project name and select "AddÃ¢â‚¬â€˜\>Windows Form...".
 This will open a dialog for adding a new item, where the type of item is pre-selected to be a Windows Form.
 You will need to supply a name for the form.
 This name will serve as both a file name for a source file and the name of a class